What Is Rosé Wine?

 Flutes are skinny wine glasses for carbonated wines like champagne.
 The smaller opening slows the bubbly from escaping.

 What does that leave for rosé wines?
 This type of beverage will benefit from some air and swirling.
 If you have an outdoor or summer picnic the wine stays chilled longer in these Wine Freeze Cooling Cups.
 I have found they stayed chilled for about an hour on hot days.
 These cups are stored in the freezer and the inside freezes, but it will not dilute the wine, like ice cubes.
+The cold cups where perfect for warm summer bbq's.

 If you are doing a dinner or table setting, traditional stemed glassware looks better.